 God wants us to be aware of where attacks are likely to come from, to be good at sniffing out trouble before it gets to us (spotting trends and figuring out where they are headed), praying accordingly to prevent trouble, and to warn others of impending danger so that they can be roused in time from their spiritual lethargy to fight their way to victory.

 We also need to practice spiritual espionage by waiting on God for advance notice of what is coming our way, perhaps to deflect it, or to prepare to endure it, if it is tribulation that He has ordained.

 Being in denial is a big hindrance to alertness.
 Many Christians are in denial about a lot of things that are a danger to our spiritual growth and survival because they are carnal, and don't want to give up their addictions, particularly if their addictions are socially acceptable within their culture.

-I am reminded of how Mary Katherine Baxter saw in her vision of Hell that seducing spirits operate through bakeries, as well as more readily recognized venues for offering temptation.
+A woman named Mary Katherine Baxter saw in her vision of Hell that seducing spirits operate through bakeries, as well as more readily recognized venues for offering temptation.
 I have stood in bakeries, looking over the array of beautifully crafted pastries, both to gratify my own flesh, as well as to win some cheap points with my children and grandchildren.
 It is unlikely that anybody who saw me there thought to themselves, "Look at that sinner!"

 There is either no nutritional value in pastries, or so little as to make it negligible, and eating it undermines our health and beauty, but we have thrown our money away on this stuff because we like how it tastes, or we have given it to others to win favour with them.
 The same can be said of candy that is made with unhealthy ingredients.
 We tell ourselves, "A little bit can't hurt."
 It is a rare person who can stop at a little bit, but if they can stop at a little bit, why don't they just steer clear of it?
 It doesn't do them any good to eat it.